Impacts of Loudoun’s Data Center Industry

 Model Green Data Centers

-The good news is there is plenty of opportunity for data center proposals to minimize their impact on the resources they consume.
+The good news is there is some opportunity for data center proposals to minimize their impact on the resources they consume.
 The available technologies and tools cost more up front, so incentives and regulation are necessary.
 Yes, model green data center projects are more expensive to build and power, because they account for the externalized cost of their effect on the local and global community.

 Best Practices